jeremyhilado/seir-224-project-2/evaluation.md

 ## Evaluation Requirements

-We will evaluate your project on the following requirements.
-You must achieve at least "Progressing" in each category.
+We will evaluate your project to the following requirements.
+While you must achieve at least "Progressing" for each category, we strongly encourage you to aim for "Performing" or "Excelling".

 | Category                        | Incomplete                                                                                                                    | Progressing                                                                                                                                                                                           | Performing                                                                                                                                                             | Excelling                                                                                                                                                                                                          |
 |---------------------------------|-------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|